This is the orchestra rehearsing an excerpt from Dance of the Tumblers by Rimsky-Korsakov, Murray Vaasjo conducting.

 Who we are

 We are a community orchestra of about 50 amateur musicians.
-We rehearse every Monday eveniing from September to May and give four to eight concerts each season.
+We rehearse every Monday evening from September to May and give four to eight concerts each season.
 One of our goals is to perform for people who might not otherwise hear a live orchestral performance.
 The concerts we give at local hospitals and seniors’ residences support this goal.
 Another goal is to feature local soloists by performing with them at our May concert.
+We fund a Kiwanis Music Festival scholarship for this.
 Over the years, we’ve invited quite a number of emerging musicians as our soloists for this concert.

 Each of our performances includes classical and popular music.
 The music covers a wide range: we play symphonies, operettas, waltzes, traditional and modern Christmas selections, and music from shows.
 Here’s our brochure.